Etto91/redux-simple-container/README.md

 export default connect(
     mapStateToProps,
     mapDispatchToProps
-)(component);
+)(TitleComponent);
 ```

 to summarize is a function that takes these 3 parameters.

-#Params
+# Parameters

--   **actions**: An array of actions that will create the mapDispatchToProps object. they can be of three type:
+**actions**: First parameter.
+An array of actions that will create the mapDispatchToProps object. they can be of three type:

--   **string**: the prop name is the camelCase value of the string and it is a function that dispatch an action with the string passed as a type. you can pass "dispatch" and you will get the dispatch function as a prop. example of passing "CHANGE_TITLE"
+string: the prop name is the camelCase value of the string and it is a function that dispatch an action with the string passed as a type. you can pass "dispatch" and you will get the dispatch function as a prop. example of passing "CHANGE_TITLE"

 ```
 {